marmelab/react-admin/Theming.md

 ### Sidebar Customization

-You can specify the `Sidebar` width by setting the `width` and `closedWidth` property on your custom material-ui them:
+You can specify the `Sidebar` width by setting the `width` and `closedWidth` property on your custom material-ui theme:

 ```jsx
 import { createMuiTheme } from '@material-ui/core/styles';